AFTERCARE

 -

 Your tattoo is an open wound!
-You want healed in a certain way to maintain the longevity of how it looks and keep it from infection, so please treat it as such and if you don’t see something listed here, reach out coliemort.tattoo@gmail.com or call the shop!
+You want healed in a certain way to keep it from infection & maintain the longevity of how it looks and so please treat it as such and if you see something not listed here, reach out coliemort.tattoo@gmail.com or call the shop!

 -